 Message distribution

-Every message is always delivered to a single physical instance of the logical endpoint.
-When scaling out, there are multiple instances of a single logical endpoint registered in the routing system.
-Each outgoing message must undergo the distribution process to determine which instance is going to receive this particular message.
+Every message is delivered to a single physical instance of the logical endpoint.
+When scaling out, multiple instances of a single logical endpoint are registered in the routing system.
+Each outgoing message must undergo the distribution process to determine which instance will receive this particular message.
 By default, a round-robin algorithm is used to determine the destination.
 Routing extensions can override this behavior by registering a custom DistributionStrategy

 var transport = new MsmqTransport();